-To conclude, an observer must look at the whole sacrifice process before declaring it fair or unfair.
+An observer must look at the whole sacrifice process before declaring it fair or unfair.
 Anyone who does so will certainly appreciate the green, sustainable and compassionate nature of the practice.
 Islam is based on decency, love and compassion.
 This extends to all, including animals.